Therapist Vs Psychologist Understanding The Difference

 And while the difference between a therapist and psychologist may not be night and day, there are subtle differences.
 If you are looking to find a therapist, you are looking for something a little bit broad.
 Psychology is a little bit more specific.
 Even though it seems like there isn’t a vast difference between therapy and counseling, there are many similarities between the services therapists provide and those of a psychologist.

-Much like psychologists, there are many niches of therapy than those who are seeking therapy should be aware of.
+Much like psychologists, there are many niches of therapy that those seeking therapy should be aware of.
 There are family therapists (including marriage and family therapy), cognitive therapy, and so on.
 A therapists’ approach to therapy depends on their area of study, and it can sometimes be very specific.

 Another example: let’s say you are trying to find a therapist specializing in marriage and family therapy.
 Will a family therapist include that knowledge of marriage therapy?
 That’s important to know when you are trying to find a therapist.